Samuel Gilbert Scott: Marriage in Cornwall

+Comments by 19th-century writers

 Thomas Carlyle mentioned Scott's death in a letter to his brother Alexander Carlyle, written on January 15, 1841.
 In Carlyle's words:

 A wretched mortal that was wont to leap from top masts, bridges &c, and dive and do feats of that kind, perished in a shocking manner (as you will see by that Newspaper) here this week.
 One of his tricks was to act hanging; the noose slipt; he was found hanged in earnest!
 When I think of the mob looking at him, brutal animals, the still more brutal 'gentlemen' of the Bridge Committee encouraging such a scene,—few things I have ever heard of seem more detestable.

 The case is further mentioned in Alfred Swaine Taylor's Manual of Medical Jurisprudence, 6th American edition (Philadelphia 1866), p.
 339, albeit giving a wrong year:

 The death of Scott, the American diver, in January, 1840, shows how readily asphyxia may be induced by a slight compression of the throat, even when a person might be supposed to have both the knowledge and the power to save himself ...
 No attempt was made to save him until it was too late, and he was not brought to a hospital until thirty-three minutes had elapsed.
 He was allowed to hang thirteen minutes –– the spectators thinking that the deceased was prolonging the experiment for their gratification!